“We’re moving to containers, but should we use ECS or EKS?”

 When to use both: The hybrid approach

-Some organizations are successfully using both services for different workloads:
+Some organizations successfully use both services for different workloads:

 ECS for: